 Make a schedule to get your child there on time

 Time goes by faster than we think and in just a few weeks, your little one will be back in school and a week later, music lessons start which means that life will be busy for everyone.
 Unfortunately, learning to play the piano well is a skill that takes years to master which is why those kids who are serious about music practice almost every day.
-Not only will the music teacher recommend practising as much as possible, you child should also want to practice because much depends on the time spent with the piano.
+Not only will the music teacher recommend practicing as much as possible, you child should also want to practice because much depends on the time spent with the piano.

 One of the biggest reasons why new piano students quit

 Music notation is more complex than we think.
-As a matter of fact, reading music and becoming a fluent sight reader takes effort, time and practise.
-There is a reason why they say that practise makes perfect.
+As a matter of fact, reading music and becoming a fluent sight reader takes effort, time and practice.
+There is a reason why they say that practice makes perfect.
 At first, the piano teacher will assign a few note names to learn and memorize and most students have no problems remembering the C, D, E, F and G. After that, things change and there are many reasons for that.
 A long time ago, I was a young music teacher and when I noticed that many students fail to prepare I felt that I needed to investigate what causes the distraction.
-Now remember, I said that this was a long time ago and before the internet but even back then, there was this thing called TV.
+Remember, I said that this was a long time ago and before the internet but even back then, there was this thing called TV.
 Do you remember Knight Rider?
 Well, most boys in my music class decided that a talking car was much cooler to spend time with than learning note names which, at the age of six or seven, made them experts on speeding and computers that could talk but not on reading music.

 Please watch your child once the music lessons begin and make sure that you clear some of the more obvious distractions.
-What ever is on Facebook now will be there later but the next music lesson will not wait which is why children need to learn and understand the importance of prioritizing.
+Whatever is on Facebook now will be there later but the next music lesson will not wait which is why children need to learn and understand the importance of prioritizing.